'Massive failure' leaves Argentina, Paraguay and Uruguay with no power, utility says

 Parts of Chile and southern Brazil are experiencing outages as well, said Edesur, the Buenos Aires-based company.

-In a statement on its website, Edesur said a "collapse" in its system occurred around 7 a.m. local time (6 a.m.
+In a statement on its website, Edesur said a "collapse" in its system occurred around 7 a.m.
+(6 a.m.
 ET).

 A tweet posted just before 10 a.m.
 (9 a.m.
 ET) said the company had begun generating electricity in the Argentine capital and the surrounding area.
 It said restoring power would take several hours.